-I also think that it is right and appropriate for any real SEO advisor to 'play with the SEO envelope' to discover what is best in terms of overall performance.
+I also think that it is correct and appropriate for any real SEO advisor to 'play with the SEO envelope' to discover what is best in terms of overall performance.
 It just doesn't have to be around an empty value site to do this - it's much better, and possibly more sales converting, to possess a more genuine website.If the overall impression is bad then you end up getting the same doubting, empty pocket, small business customers and you start to believe that this is the only approach to do SEO.

 This is so completely wrong and any SEO consultant falling into this trap has failed to understand the true value of SEO.